 Learning, in general, is based on psychological and scientific principles.
 While you don’t have to be a doctor to develop solid training, it is good to have a generalized sense of the guiding principles behind adult learning theory.
 But what happens if those who should be learning are less enthusiastic about it?
 How, then, do you train people who don’t want to be trained?

 In simplest terms, you must include four essential aspects in your training and development if you want the best results.

 The tenants of adult learning theory include:

 The very first premise you need to have a grasp on when developing training content is motivation.
-If an adult learner doesn’t feel a sense of motivation to learn, they’re not going to.
-It’s truly that simple.
+If an adult learner doesn’t feel motivated to learn, they’re not going to.
+It’s genuinely that simple.

-A few examples include:
+A few examples include the following:

 Reinforcement can be approached in two ways – positive or negative.

 With adult learning theory, positive reinforcement is about offering something that encourages good behavior.
 For example, development-based learning could center on the idea of the potential for a raise with the learning of a new skill.

 On the other hand, negative reinforcement is about taking steps to alleviate lousy behavior – like safety training to reduce workplace mistakes.